najaco/preapp/.github/pull_request_template.md

 list all issues that this pull request fixes

 ### Notes
-list any notes about this implementation, problems it may produce or future extentions that may need to be added
+list any notes about this implementation, problems it may produce or future extensions that may need to be added